-Non-Payment of Child Support and Financial Hardships in Tallahassee / Leon County
+Non-Payment of Child Support and Financial Hardships in Florida / Leon County

 For those cases initiated by the Department of Revenue, the Department of Revenue may seek to enforce the Court’s order for child support and seek to hold the obligor parent in contempt of court for failing to follow the order to pay a certain amount by a certain time.
 A party receiving child support can also seek enforcement through the use of a private attorney (though a private attorney will almost certainly request payment for services).
 If found in contempt of court, the non-paying party may be required to pay certain amount of child support by a certain date or face incarceration through a “purge order”.
 A Court may order the offending party to pay for an attorney’s fees for bringing the issue to Court, even if not in contempt.
 Griffith v.
 Griffith, 941 So.
 2d 1285 (Fla.
 4th DCA 2006) (ordering payment of attorney’s fees despite minimal non-compliance with payment provisions).
 A court can also use other methods of enforcement, especially when it finds a party is unable to pay a purge amount to avoid jail time.
 Courts have ordered parties to seek employment through the state employment services and provide weekly reports on job searches, garnishing of wages, or creating an enforceable judgment for the unpaid monies as an “arrearage” that must be paid, even after the child reaches adulthood.
 In some cases, if the recurring income of a parent is not sufficient to meet the needs of the child, the court may order child support to be paid from non-recurring income or assets. § 61.30(13), Fla.
 Stat.

-If you are in the Leon County / Tallahassee area, and are facing uncertainty with your payment or receipt of child support, feel free to contact our Tallahassee attorneys to discuss options regarding enforcement and or defense of contempt actions.
+If you are in the Leon County / Florida area, and are facing uncertainty with your payment or receipt of child support, feel free to contact our Florida attorneys to discuss options regarding enforcement and or defense of contempt actions.
 Depending on your circumstance, relief may be available to you under Florida law.